jlindsey/cv/resume.md

     tools such as Chef, Ansible, and Nagios.
 Set up and maintained MySQL databases.
 Assisted developers with deployments and reproducable local environments with Vagrant.

-2010 - 2011
-:   *Web Developer for [Cloudspace][5]*
-    (Orlando, FL)

-    Worked with clients to create web and mobile applications to spec using PHP and Ruby on Rails.
-    Maintained a custom CMS and time tacking system for internal use.

 [1]: https://www.remedyhealthmedia.com
 [2]: https://uis.georgetown.edu
 [3]: https://www.snapshots.com